UT-Austin-RPL/amago/README.md

 5. **What is the memory limit of our policy?** True meta-RL and long-term memory tasks would require a `max_seq_len` >= the horizon.
 If the horizon is unrealisticlly long or unncessary for the complexity of the problem, we can approximate by shortening the context.

 6. **How often do we save sequences as training samples, even if the rollout hasn't ended?** Parallel actors automatically save `.traj` files for rollouts up to this length, which should >= `max_seq_len`.
-As a general rule you should only set this < `horizon` if rollouts are >> `max_seq_len` and we need to speedup reads from disk during training.
+As a general rule, `traj_save_len > horizon` unless rollouts are >> `max_seq_len` and we need to speedup reads from disk during training.
 This is not an option when hindsight relabeling because we need to see the entire trajectory to accurately relabel.

 <p align="center">
 <img src="media/context_length_diagram.png" alt="contextlength" width="850"/>